26 Weeks Pregnant: Learn the Signs of Preeclampsia

 26 Weeks Pregnant: To-Do List

 Put the nursery together: If your baby furniture requires assembly, it’s time to break out the screwdriver and Allen wrench.
 It’s fine to set up the crib, too, but the AAP advises that your baby sleep in your room for at least the first 6 months.
 That means you’ll want a bassinet.
 (We’re kinda partial, but we love Happiest Baby’s SNOO.
-It adds 1-2 hours to baby—and parent—sleep and prevents risky rolling—the #1 cause of infant sleep death.)
+It adds 1 to 2 hours to baby—and parent—sleep and keeps babies sleeping on their backs.)
 You may want a rocker or glider, a diaper pail, a hamper, and a fan as well.
-Think about storage for tiny clothes, blankets and bibs, lotions, wipes, and diapers.
+Think about storage for tiny clothes, swaddles and bibs, lotions, wipes, and diapers.
 Make sure the room has curtains, blinds or black-out shades to help your baby be that great napper you’re hoping for!

 Pre-register at the hospital: If you are giving birth in a hospital that allows for pre-registry, this is a good way to cut down on the all the paperwork required upon admission (some hospitals even let you pre-register online).
 Print out your pre-registration paperwork to pack in your hospital bag.